 SMART goals should fit with the company mission.

-Short-term Goals should relate to long-term Goals
+Short-term goals should relate to long-term goals

-After you’ve set up your long-term goals — where you see your company going — you need short-term goals that’ll get you there.
+After you’ve set up your long-term goals — where you see your company going in five or ten years — you need short-term goals that’ll get you there.
 You can’t run a business just looking at long-term goals, because they’re not specific enough to guide firm action.
 So, you need to break down your long-term goals into short-term tactics that guide daily action.
 So, if my long-term goal is to establish a reputation in marketing and social media, my short-term goals help build my reputation — things like maintaining this blog, answering questions on Quora, speaking at educational events, etc.